-Today, there are more than 20 billion “connected” devices around the world.
-This is projected to reach 74 billion by 2025.
+Right now, there are more than twenty billion “connected” devices around the world.
+This is projected to reach seventy-four billion by 2025.

-Notably, 70% of these devices are vulnerable to cyber criminal activity.
+Notably, seventy percent of these devices are vulnerable to cyber criminal activity.
 Since Covid-19, there’s been a 330% increase in the number of hacking attempts.

 Keeping kids safe on the internet is just as big of a challenge.
 Kids spend an average of seven hours a day in front of screens.
-And 90% of kids ages 8 to 16 have seen inappropriate content online.
-88% of parents are concerned about their kids’ online activities.
+And ninety percent of kids ages 8 to 16 have seen inappropriate content online.
+Eighty-eight percent of parents are concerned about their kids’ online activities.

-Combatting these threats has turned cyber security into a $270 billion market.
+To combat these threats, cyber security has transformed into a $270 billion market.
 And the demand for cyber security tools has only increased as work-from-home lifestyles have become more common.